skip to content

 School Buses and Sovereign Immunity

 school busSchool bus accidents throw a curveball into the mix.
 They are exempt from the insurance requirements above.
 To make matters worse, Texas sovereign immunity laws limit the liability of school district vehicles involved in accidents to $100,000.00 per person up to a maximum of $300,000.00 per accident.
 This is the cap on damages that applies under the Texas Tort Claims Act.
-(Which, coincidentally, the Texas Tort Claims Act has resulted in Courts denying liability and coverage for several other negligent injuries that occur on buses.
+(Coincidentally, the Texas Tort Claims Act has resulted in Courts denying liability and coverage for several other negligent injuries that occur on buses.
 So, regardless of how many kids are on the bus, there is a maximum of $300,000.00 that the school district can be held liable for the accident.
-Furthermore, there is no requirement that UM/UIM coverage be provided.
+Furthermore, a school district may not purchase UM/UIM to protect the children on the bus.
 How can it possibly make sense that our kids receive the least protection of all?

 Conclusion